 Other areas of counselling I deal with

-Most of us find ways to hold things together in our life, but then sometimes it stops working – that is a good time to find a counsellor, and to work out what is going wrong.
+Most of us find ways to hold things together most of the time, but sometimes this stops working – this is a good time to find an analyst and to talk about what has gone wrong.
+It will be the beginning of a conversation like no other, and can become a time to invent, discover, and perhaps also to change.

 Weekdays and evenings.